Where are they now? The Barcelona B XI from Messi’s last game in 2005

 CF: Cristian Hidalgo

 Hidalgo made just under 100 appearances for the B side, but his Barcelona career amounted to 60 seconds in a cameo appearance against Zamora FC in 2006.

 He was released by the club at the end of the 2005-06 season but still has fond memories of his time in the La Masia academy.

 “For me [being at Barcelona] felt like being in the land of milk and honey,” he told Goal and Spox in 2020.
 “Young players were given certain values like humility and respect, but we didn’t have to worry about anything.

 “The team included so many great personalities such as Carles Puyol, Fernando Navarro or Xavi and Andres Iniesta, who all knew what it was like to come from La Masia to the professional squad and to earn a living just among many world stars.”

-The 38-year-old has been on a world tour since leaving Elche in 2012, enjoying spells in Cyprus, Bulgaria, Israel, India, Morocco, Romania and Andorra.
-He’s now back in his native Spain with UDA Gramenet, who play in the sixth tier.
+The striker, 39, has been on a world tour since leaving Elche in 2012, enjoying spells in Cyprus, Bulgaria, Israel, India, Morocco, Romania and Andorra.
+He was last seen playing back in Spain for UDA Gramenet, who play in the sixth tier.

 Javito made his senior debut in December 2004 and stole the spotlight during Messi’s final game for Barcelona B, scoring a hat-trick against Osasuna.